Skip to main content

 4. ADKAR change management model

-The ADKAR model, developed by Jeff Hiatt, the founder of Prosci, formulates five main goals to base your change management process on.
+The ADKAR model, developed by Prosci founder Jeff Hiatt, formulates five main goals on which to base your change management process.

-• Reinforcement Continue to work with employees and stakeholders after the change is accomplished, to make sure they stay on top of doing things the new way
+• Reinforcement: continue to work with employees and stakeholders after you accomplish a change to make sure they stay on top of doing things the new way

 5. Nudge theory

-The nudge theory is less a step-by-step model than employing a particular mindset to encourage change.
-Instead of issuing top-down change requests from senior executives and expecting people to fall in line, the nudge theory is about finding a persuasive way to nudge your employees toward wanting the change on their own.
-This involves thinking about the change you want to make from your employees’ point of view, presenting it based on how it will benefit them, treating it as a recommendation more than a command and listening to feedback throughout the process.
+Nudge theory is a change management model that focuses on employing a particular mindset to encourage change rather than a step-by-step guide.
+Instead of issuing top-down change requests from senior executives and expecting people to fall in line, the nudge theory is about finding a persuasive way to nudge your employees towards wanting the change on their own.

 6. Bridges transition model